smck83/expurgate/README.md

     The response from expurgate:
     1.0.0.127.mimecast.com._spf.xpg8.tk.
 300 IN	TXT "v=spf1 -all"

-# Other Commercial/Cloud hosted SPF solutions
+# Cloud hosted SPF solutions
-There are a number of vendors that offer similiar capability, each with pro's and con's.
-Some services use terms like SPF flattening and SPF compression which often only solves 1 of the issues above.
+There are a number of vendors that offer SPF management capability.
+Each with pro's and con's.
+Some services use terms like SPF flattening and SPF compression.